Bimanual High-Density EMG Control for In-Home Mobile Manipulation by Users with Quadriplegia: Teleoperation System Overview

 \subsection{Mobile Manipulator Robot and Control Mapping}

 We use the Hello Robot Stretch 3 robot with the Dex Wrist attachment, which includes yaw, pitch, and roll wrist movements.
 The robot has 3 camera feeds, which include two Intel RealSense RGBD cameras, one mounted on the head and one on the wrist, as well as a navigation RGB camera with a larger field of view mounted to the robot head.
 These three camera feeds, including depth maps, are shown to the user during all tasks using a web interface, as shown in Figure \ref{supplementary:gui}.
-We also show a Detection Image camera stream, which shows bounding boxes over objects when detected using a YOLO-E-v26 open-vocabulary perception system, which is described in Section \ref{sec:auto-align}.
+We also show a \textit{Detection} image camera stream, which shows bounding boxes over objects when detected using a YOLO-E-v26 open-vocabulary perception system, which is described in Section \ref{sec:auto-align}.

-Robot joint speeds are tuned to balance precise manipulation and efficient gross motion.
+The robot joint speeds are tuned to balance precise manipulation and efficient gross motion.
 For each joint, a slower speed is used when a command is sustained for three seconds or less, enabling fine positioning, while a higher speed is activated after three seconds to support larger movements.
-For base translation, arm, and wrist joints, the fast speed is set to twice the slow speed, while for base rotation it is increased to four times the slow speed to allow both careful alignment during manipulation and efficient turning when navigating.
+For base translation, arm, and wrist joints, the fast speed is set to twice the slow speed, while for base rotation, it is increased to four times the slow speed to allow for careful alignment during manipulation and efficient turning when navigating.
+Concretely, the default speeds are listed in the Supplementary Table~\ref{tab:robot_joint_speeds}.